Maia-Everett/lintian.eu/_posts/2024-01-07-warcraft-retrospective-9.md

   Again, it is only from a mission briefing that we learn about something substantial that happened between the two games offscreen.
 Ah well.
 This [Alexstrasza](https://warcraft.wiki.gg/wiki/Alexstrasza) gal is probably nobody important if her liberation wasn't even worth spending a single manual sentence on, let alone a whole book or something.

-  So you attack Blackrock Spire, which once again has changed geography between games, and capture the... *green* dragons?
+  So you attack Blackrock Spire, which once again has changed geography between games, and recruit the... *green* dragons?

   ...I should have probably mentioned this earlier.
 Dragon sprites in Warcraft 2 are green, with their allegiance represented by the color of their wings.
 In the Tides of Darkness campaign, you only have them for the last two missions, where you're the red player, so they're green with red wings.
 Here, for some reason, the capturable dragon units are assigned to the green player, so they're fully green.

   For now, there's nothing to indicate that dragons come in any different colors except green.
 The multicolored wings I'll chalk up to gameplay mechanics.
 We'll see how this turns out.

   And we *still* don't know what our actual goal here is.
-We're just recruiting allies for... a unknown task that may or may not require them later.
+We're just recruiting allies for... an unknown task that may or may not require them later.
 But Ner'zhul has apparently read the script and knows that it will totally make sense in the end, making him this game's version of [the Illusive Man](https://www.shamusyoung.com/twentysidedtale/?p=29701).

 {% figure [caption:"&ldquo;Destroy everything.&rdquo; All of existence has been obliterated.
 You win!
 Also game over."] %}
 ![BTDP orc4](/assets/wr/btdp_orc6.png)